Brede-class lifeboat: Description

 The Brede was built with a glass reinforced plastic (GRP) hull, a strengthened version of a commercial design by Lochin Marine of Rye, Sussex.
-It was fitted with twin 203 hp diesel engines which gave it a top speed of 20 kn which was faster than any other all-weather lifeboat in the fleet until the introduction of the and classes in 1991.
+It was fitted with twin 203 bhp 10.4 L Caterpillar 3208 diesel engines, which gave it a top speed of 20 kn.
+This was faster than any other all-weather lifeboat in the fleet, until the introduction of the and classes in 1991.
 It had an operating range of 140 nmi.

-The hull was divided into five watertight compartments and spaces were filled with buoyant materials which combined with a watertight GRP wheelhouse to give it a self-righting capability.
-A survivors' cabin was sited forward of the wheelhouse with eight seats and a stretcher could be carried in the wheelhouse which had seats for the four crew members.
+The hull was divided into five water-tight compartments, and spaces were filled with buoyant materials, which combined with a watertight GRP wheelhouse, to give it a self-righting capability.
+A survivors' cabin was sited forward of the wheelhouse with eight seats, and a stretcher could be carried in the wheelhouse, which had seats for the four crew members.